 Five Tips to Avoid Tax Time Stress

-- Don’t Procrastinate – Resist the temptation to put off your taxes until the very last minute.
-Your haste to meet the filing deadline may cause you to overlook potential sources of tax savings and will likely increase your risk of making an error.
+- Don't Procrastinate Resist the temptation to put off your taxes until the very last minute.
+Rushing to meet the filing deadline may cause you to overlook potential sources of tax savings and will likely increase your risk of making an error.

-- Request an Extension of Time to File – But Pay on Time If the clock runs out, you can get an automatic six month extension of time to file to October 15.
+- Request an Extension of Time to File - But Pay on Time If the April 15 clock runs out, you can get an automatic six-month extension of time to file until October 15.
 However, this extension of time to file does not give you more time to pay any taxes due.
-You will owe interest on any amount not paid by the April deadline, plus a late payment penalty if you have not paid at least 90 percent of your total tax by that date.
-See IRS Form 4868, Application for Automatic Extension of Time to File U.S. Individual Income Tax Return for a variety of easy ways to apply for an extension.
-Form 4868 is available at IRS.gov or by calling 800-TAX-FORM (800-829-3676).
-Taxpayers needing Form 4868 should act soon to be sure they have the item in time to meet the April deadline.
+If you have not paid at least 90 percent of the total tax due by the April deadline you may also be subject to an Estimated Tax Penalty.
+To obtain an extension, just file Form 4868, Application for Automatic Extension of Time to File U.S. Individual Income Tax Return.

 Both TaxACT Free Federal and Deluxe editions include Form 4868.
 After starting your TaxACT return, you can navigate to that part of the interview in the "Federal Q&A" tab.
 Under "Miscellaneous Topics", select "Request an extension of time to file".